About the Designer + the Brand

 The designer of Clouds + Ladders jewelry, Kate Joseph, is inspired by her love of modern art and design to create contemporary wearable art pieces.
-Believing that jewelry can empower and facilitate self-expression, her designs invite each customer to personalize one-of-a-kind keepsakes.
-Gone are the days of "One size fits all" jewelry - being modular and handmade means you choose what suits you best - post or clip-on earrings, long or short, colorful or black and white, etc!
-She and her studio assistant carefully solder, fill, sand, and finish each piece by hand in her bright, colorful, and slightly chaotic solar-powered studio in a redwood forest north of San Francisco.
+She and her studio assistants carefully solder, fill, sand, and finish each piece by hand in her bright, colorful, and slightly chaotic solar-powered studio in a redwood forest north of San Francisco.

 Despite a background in painting and sculpture, Kate chose a career as an Occupational Therapist and making jewelry as a creative hobby.
 However, fate had a different plan - an employee of San Francisco Museum of Modern Art spotted her jewelry at a handcrafted goods market in 2018.
-Three months after SFMOMA’s store started carrying her work, Kate quit her job as an OT and began to concentrate on Clouds + Ladders full time.
-Currently she works with multiple Museum Stores coast to coast (including Philadelphia Museum of Art, Boston Museum of Art, Huntington Gardens and Museum, Oakland Museum of California, and more), and has recently started creating custom designs to accompany museum exhibitions.
+Three months later, Kate quit her job as an OT and began to concentrate on Clouds + Ladders full time.
+Currently she works with multiple Museum Stores coast to coast including creating custom designs to accompany museum exhibitions.
 Her designs are bold and lightweight - and each is a tiny work of art you can wear.
-You're invited to follow along as Kate’s story unfolds on Instagram/cloudsandladders

 Q: Can you tell us about how your work is made?

-A: The making process involves soldering the brass frames or hiring a foundry to cast them in bronze, filling them with high quality polymer clay, and then a multiple step sanding/finishing process to create the smooth, matte finish that makes C+L jewelry so unique.
+A: The making process involves soldering the brass frames or hiring a foundry to cast them in bronze, filling them with a professional grade polymer clay, and then a multiple step sanding/finishing process to create the smooth, matte finish that makes C+L jewelry so unique.

 Q: What makes you passionate about making jewelry?

-A: I grew up hearing the stories behind the jewelry worn by my mother and grandmother, and even the men in my family and their watches.
+A: I grew up hearing the stories behind the jewelry worn by family members.
 These items were usually given to them by loved ones or collected as mementos of places they had been.
-They would recount the places or occasions the accessories had been worn, or if they wore it everyday they seemed to find comfort in its familiarity.
 Each item was a small but meaningful connection to their treasured memories.
 My hope is that C+L jewelry can accomplish that in some way for each person who wears it.

 Q: Where did the name Clouds + Ladders come from?